kubernetes/dashboard/charts/kubernetes-dashboard/README.md

 is hosted on https://github.com/helm/charts.

-- This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitely created and ServiceAccount do not have permission to create any secret.
+- This version upgrades to kubernetes-dashboard v2.0.0 along with changes in RBAC management: all secrets are explicitly created and ServiceAccount do not have permission to create any secret.
 On top of that, it completely removes the `clusterAdminRole` parameter, being too dangerous.
 In order to upgrade, please update your configuration to remove `clusterAdminRole` parameter and uninstall/reinstall the chart.
 - It enables by default values for `podAnnotations` and `securityContext`, please disable them if you don't supoprt them